florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## Ansible Lint and Styleguide
 Now that you're starting to write real playbooks, it is important to get things right  🙏.
 For that reason, I would recommend using the [Ansible Linter](https://ansible-lint.readthedocs.io/en/latest/).
-The [following style guide](https://github.com/whitecloud/ansible-styleguide) is outdated, but could work as a baseline for you company.
+The [following style guide](https://github.com/whitecloud/ansible-styleguide) is outdated but could work as a baseline for your company.
 Just trust me on this one.
 Without a style guide, things will get out of hand and things get unmaintainable over time.
 I've learned that lesson the hard way myself  😓.

 <hr>